According to Wikipedia,

 If you graduate from Hampshire College, then you can expect to earn an average of $39,900 per year.
 You also have a 86% chance of being employed after 10 years.

 Hampshire College is located at 893 West St, Amherst MA 01002-5001

 Hampshire College has a violent crime rate of less than .01% and a property crime rate of less than .01%.
 Amherst has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Hampshire College is known for it's academic work in the following disciplines:

-Hampshire College's most influential alumni faculty include professors and professionals in the fields of Psychology, Literature, and Physics.
+Hampshire College's most influential alumni faculty include professors and professionals in the fields of Psychology, Anthropology, and Literature.
 Here are some of Hampshire College's most famous alumni: